YousefED/ElasticUI/docs/widgets.md

 ---
 Simple previous and next buttons to page through results.

-*Example use:*
+*Example (using widget directive):*

     <eui-simple-paging></eui-simple-paging>

-*Raw equivalent:*
+*Raw equivalent (using the ElasticUI components directly):*

-Using this prebuilt directive would correspond to writing:
+Using this prebuilt widget would correspond to writing:

     <ul class="pager">
         <li ng-class="{disabled:indexVM.page <= 1}"><a href="" ng-click="indexVM.page=indexVM.page - 1">Previous</a></li>